How to Break Into Finance as a Lawyer

 They won’t necessarily focus on a specific type of technical question (with accountants they would obviously lean toward asking more accounting-focused questions), but bankers will expect you to know as much as a new Analyst or Associate fresh out of a finance undergraduate program or MBA.

-Check out the free investment banking superday interview guide offered on this site to get an idea of the questions you need to know.
+Check out our guide to investment banking interview questions and answers offered on this site to get an idea of the topics you need to know.

 If you’ve had absolutely no finance background, you may need to go beyond the interview guide: while the CFA is good preparation, it also requires hundreds of hours of study.

 Since you don’t have that kind of time as a lawyer, think about books or the video-based Breaking Into Wall Street Financial Modeling Program.

 So, Which Field of Finance?